Kicking Sugar Addiction- Eating Less Sugar to Be Healthier.

-When your starches like bread, pasta and rice are a lighter colour, versus more brown or yellow, it is because they are heavily processed and they often have more sugar added to them to make them appealing.
+When your starches like bread, pasta and rice are a lighter colour, versus more brown or yellow, it is because they are heavily processed and often have more sugar added to them to make them appealing.
 Choosing the whole grain option is better for your health and blood sugar levels.

 Ask for less sweetener with your fancy drinks.

 Do you know how much sugar goes into a Starbucks drink?
 A grande chai latte has four pumps of chai syrup, which is FORTY-TWO grams of sugar.
-Assuming that the sugar comes from the syrup alone, if you get just three pumps, that drops about ten grams of sugar from your cup.
+Assuming that the sugar comes from the syrup alone, if you get just three pumps, that drops about ten grams of sugar (which is a lot) from your cup.
 Being conscious about eating less sugar is a great way to be healthier.